 Not Just Another “How To Market On Instagram” Guide

 Here your doubts come out.
-Remember reading another guide written to make you a super-duper guru or everything ecommerce?
+Remember reading another guide written to make you a super-duper guru or everything eCommerce?
 You’re agreeing with a smart author and nodding your head with respect.
-He created smart-arse a/b tests, optimized everything and reported 1000% growth in every respect.
+They created smart-arse a/b tests, optimized everything and reported 1000% growth in every respect.

-But as soon as you start thinking about how to apply HIS success story to your business processes, you realize that all that great stuff is NOT that great for your particular case.
+But as soon as you start thinking about how to apply THEIR success story to your business processes, you realize that all that great stuff is NOT that great for your particular case.

 Yeah, I know that feeling.